charles-xu-nyu/charles-xu-nyu.github.io/xcode_project/README.md

 # Xcode Project

+All the code could be found in my Github, feel free to download and run on your own PC.

 ## Open a existing project

 Under this folder is my Xcode project file.
 You could just download and open it from the Xcode in your PC.